poojamartina/Callcentre_analysis/README.md

 Strong communication skills reflected in concise and informative email communication with engagement partners, delivering valuable insights and actionable suggestions based on data analysis.

 Leveraged analytical problem-solving skills to examine HR data, mainly focusing on gender-related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

+This was incredibly useful to learn about how to use PowerBI more effectively.

+I practiced creating a Power BI dashboard for visualizing key performance indicators (KPIs) and metrics.

+Doing this program confirmed that I really enjoy working with data visualization using Microsoft PowerBI for diversity and inclusion in the corporate world, and I’m excited to apply these skills at a company like PwC.